-App Design – As you would expect, the NFL app treats customers to a series of live games via the NFL app, however you may find that certain games are blacked out.
-If this is the case, then you will normally find that the game is question is being broadcast elsewhere, such as on Sky Sports.
+App Design – As you would expect, the NFL app treats customers to a series of live games via the NFL app, however, you may find that certain games are blacked out.
+If this is the case, then you will normally find that the game in question is being broadcast elsewhere, such as on Sky Sports.

 The aesthetics of the app are pleasing on the eye, while everything is set out so users are able to navigate around the app with relative ease.

 Evidently, landing on games that have been blacked out in the UK can be somewhat frustrating, but this is only to be expected when watching a US-based sports outfit within the UK, due to the numerous licensing issues that can arise.

 Fans of American football will find a lot of use for the app, albeit with a few misgivings.